(Ehrenberg) Lange-Bertalot and Metzeltin in Lange-Bertalot 2000 Category: Symmetrical biraphid

 Length Range: 24-50 µm

 Striae in 10 µm: 22-27

-Valves are elliptical with rostrate to rostrate-apiculate to capitate-apiculate apices.
-The axial area is narrow, expanded at the center to form a transapically oval to circular central area.
-The raphe is filiform, straight to slightly undulate, with prominent, dilated external proximal raphe ends.
-Areolae from neighboring striae are slightly offset, producing a quincunx pattern; areolae are circular.
-Striae are arranged in three patterns: radiate and two crossing oblique patterns.
+Valves are elliptic, with rostrate to rostrate/apiculate to capitate/apiculate apices.
+The axial area is narrow and expanded at the center to form a transapically oval to circular central area.
+The raphe is filiform, straight to slightly undulate.
+The external proximal raphe ends are prominent and dilated.
+Areolae are punctate.
+Striae are decussate, that is, areolae are arranged in multiple rows - a transapical row and two oblique rows.

 This is a distinctive species.
-Our observations expand the size range of this taxon beyond that reported by Patrick & Reimer (1966), although the valve apices are typically more capitate-apiculate than the illustrated population (Edlund et al. 2006).
+Our observations expand the size range of this taxon beyond that reported by Patrick and Reimer (1966).
+Note that the valve apices are variable in shape and typically more rostrate than the population illustrated here (Edlund et al. 2006).

 Basionym: Navicula placenta

 Length Range: µm

 Edlund, M.B., Brant, L.A., Levkov, Z. and Nakov, T. (2006).
 An emended description of Decussata (Patrick) Lange-Bertalot & Metzeltin that includes protoplast organization and detailed valve and cingulum ultrastructure.
 Diatom Research 21: 269-280.

 Krammer, K. and Lange-Bertalot, H. (1986).
 Bacillariophyceae.
 1. Teil: Naviculaceae.
 In: Ettl, H., J. Gerloff, H. Heynig and D. Mollenhauer (eds.)
 Süsswasserflora von Mitteleuropa, Band 2/1.
 Gustav Fisher Verlag, Jena.
 876 pp.